VPKSoft/amp-multi/Help/amp-en/docs/saved_queues_dialog.md

 # Saved queues dialog
 In the saved queues dialog saved queues can be modified and loaded to the track list.
 The queue snapshots are sort of mini playlists inside an album of tracks.

-To create a queue simply add songs to the queue in the track list and then save the queue from the [Queue](main_window.md#the-queue-menu) menu.
+To create a queue simply add tracks to the queue in the track list and then save the queue from the [Queue](main_window.md#the-queue-menu) menu.
 Queues can also be created during playback using the alternate queue which is not modified by the playback.

 In the *Saved queues* dialog a queue can be: